atharav20/Students-performance-predictor/README.md

 # Students-performance-predictor

 ### What the project does :-
-The student performance predictor predicts how well a student will perform based on factors like attendance, previous grades, study hours, and class participation.
-It predicts the student's marks and then classifies the result as a Pass or Fail , using a Linear Regression model.
-The passing marks for a student is set at 40 marks.
-This project shows how machine learning works by preparing the data, training the model, making predictions, and deciding if students pass or fail based on those predictions.
+The student performance predictor is a tool that tells us how well a student will do in their studies,it takes into consideration factors like attendance,previous marks,studyhours etc,the student performance predictor then guesses what marks the student will get and says if they pass or fail.
+It uses Linear Regression to guess wheter student is pass or fail,to pass a student needs to get least 40 marks,and it uses the concept of machine learning.

 ### Features :-
-Predicts students' marks based on their attendance, previous grades, study hours, and participation.
+This model using features like attendance,previous marks,studyhours etc predicts students marks.
-Classifies students as Pass or Fail based on predicted marks with a threshold of 40 marks.
+Then using predicted marks students are classified as pass or fail bu sing 40 marks criteria.
-Uses Linear Regression to model the relationship between the features and the target (marks).
+This model uses linear regression to make relationship between the features and the target (marks).
-Scales features using StandardScaler for better model performance.
+For better model performance it uses stabdarscaler to scale features.
 ### Technologies Used :-
 Python 3.X
 pandas: For data manipulation and analysis.